Our programmes encourage people to be more energy efficient, reduce carbon emissions and switch to renewable energy at home, at work and on the road.

 Largest energy users

-Medium-to-small energy-using businesses
+Small to medium-sized energy-using businesses

 Transport accounts for almost 40% of New Zealand’s energy use.
 With almost 100% of vehicles fossil-fuelled, the sector is responsible for more than 40% of our energy-related carbon emissions and about 17% of our greenhouse gas emissions.